 Arban-Bouvet and Other Compensating Cornets

-I will do my best to present compensating cornets in their variety here, but I believe that this is a topic that would benefit by more time spent researching the various makers and the larger variety of designs produced.
+This page is just a cursory view of compensating valve systems, and I believe that this is a topic that would benefit by much more time spent researching the various makers and the larger variety of designs produced.
 In all these devices, the main goal is to improve the intonation of notes that are naturally out of tune and, in many cases, there are added benefits such as extended range, simplified trill and the ability to add an echo attachment.

 Strictly speaking, this would more accurately be called a double cornet, playing in C with the fourth valve at rest and in A with it engaged and automatically engaging the longer valve slides for that pitch in the same way that a modern double French horn plays in F and Bb.
 With this system, the player would have at least one alternate fingering for every note (other than the lowest three) in order to avoid those with the worst intonation and possibly avoid awkward fingerings including trills.
 The disadvantage, compared to others that I describe below, is that the player would have to learn the variety of fingering and which to use for a given purpose.
 Not having learned to play the double horn or this sort of cornet, I really can't know how great an obstacle this is.